 Other revenue consists of video and voice revenue.
 Video revenue is generated primarily from residential and business customers that subscribe to GCI Holdings' cable video plans.
 Video revenue is billed in advance, recorded as deferred revenue on the balance sheet, and recognized as the associated services are provided to the customer.
-GCI Holdings has announced that it plans to exit the video business in 2025, subject to regulatory approvals.
 Voice revenue is for fixed monthly fees for voice plans as well as usage based fees for long-distance service usage.
 Voice plan fees are billed in advance, recorded as deferred revenue on the balance sheet, and recognized as the associated services are provided to the customer.
 Usage based fees are recognized as services are provided.